 Can I delete ChatGPT history?

 You can manage or delete your ChatGPT chat history on the web interface.
-However, keep in mind that anonymized data from your chat history can be retained and used for improving the service.
+However, keep in mind that anonymized data from your chat history may be retained and used to improve the service.

 Is ChatGPT safe to have on your phone?

-Yes, the official ChatGPT app is generally safe to have on your phone if it’s downloaded from trusted app stores.
+Yes, the official ChatGPT app is generally safe to have on your phone if it’s downloaded from a trusted app store.
 For improved security, regularly update your mobile operating system and use additional security tools like antivirus software and a VPN.

 Is ChatGPT safe from hackers?